Benefits of Group Tutoring

 How It Works

 Each week there are set topics that we will go over.
-The lesson will be split into a short mini lesson (15-20 minutes) followed by going over different examples.
+The lesson will be split into a short mini lesson (10-15 minutes) followed by going over different example problems.
 The students will always have a chance to ask questions to clarify any points of confusion, or even ask about similar problems they're facing from their classroom.

 The goal is for them develop the core conceptual understanding and necessary problem solving skills for the AP Physics 1 exam.